gazebosim/docs/harmonic/ros2_overview.md

 and the bridge is intraprocess and interprocess between the external consumer node and the bridge.
-The diagram on the right side is using composition across all nodes but the launch file doesn't start our own container directly.
+The diagram on the right side is using composition across all nodes but the `ros_gz` launch file doesn't start its own container directly.
 This setup by itself will not work until you start an external ROS container (manually or via a separate launch file).
 In this diagram, the external ROS consumer node starts the container.
 We're using the Nav2 logo as an example of external ROS 2 consumer node.